neuronmaker/ArbitraryPrecision/Theory.md

 2. Fraction or Mantissa - Stores the actual value
 3. Exponent - Tells the system how large or small that value is

-Just as the number 123.456 can be represented as 1.23456 * 10^2, a computer does something similar in floating point numbers.
+Just as the number 123.456 can be represented as 1.23456 * 10^2, a computer does something similar for floating point numbers.